richardcui18/MIA_in_KD/README.md

-# Membership Inference Attacks in Knowledge Distillation
+# On Membership Inference Attacks in Knowledge Distillation

 ## Overview
-This is the official repository for Membership Inference Attacks in Knowledge Distillation.
+This is the official repository for On Membership Inference Attacks in Knowledge Distillation.

 ## Installation
    ```bash